Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 When Forking is useful
 1. When contributing to an open-source project.
-2. Whenexperimentingg with new features or ideas without affecting the original code.
+2. When experimenting with new features or ideas without affecting the original code.
-3. Personal project of interests.
+3. Personal project of interest.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.